juggie/aa-proxy-rs/README.md

 Separate encrypted connections are made to each device to be able to see or modify the data passed between HU and MD.<br>
 This is opening new possibilities like, e.g., forcing HU to specific DPI, adding EV capabilities to HU/cars which doesn't support this Google Maps feature.<br>
 All the above is not currently supported but should be possible and easier with this mode now implemented.<br>
-To have this mode working you need to pass `-m, --mitm` command line switch and provide certificate and private key for communication for both ends/devices.
+To have this mode working you need enable `mitm` option in configuration and provide certificate and private key for communication for both ends/devices.
 Default directory where the keys are search for is: `/etc/aa-proxy-rs/`, and the following file set needs to be there:<br>
 - hu_key.pem
 - hu_cert.pem